dan-wagner/DMHEE_HIV/README.md

 # DMHEE_HIV

-The goal of this repo is to develop and execute the HIV model from DMHEE.
+The goal of this repo is to develop and execute the HIV model from the DMHEE textbook [^1].
 This exercise was developed in response to the fact that the textbook instructions are designed and organized for a spreadsheet environment.
 A different approach is required when using a programming language like R.

 ## Important Note on Scope
 The functions included in this repo are restricted to the development of the